antonfirsov/docs/2016/09-Sep/introducing-dotnet-standard-20/introducing-dotnet-standard-20.md

 Core and makes experimentation of newer features much simpler.
 Instead of artificially trying to design features to sit on top of existing platforms, we can simply modify the layer that needs to be modified in order to support the feature.
-We can also add the APIs on the types they logically belong on instead of having to worry about whether that type has already shipped in other platforms.
+We can also add the APIs on the types they logically belong to instead of having to worry about whether that type has already shipped in other platforms.

 Adding new APIs in .NET Core isn't a statement whether they will go into the .NET Standard but our goal for .NET Standard is to create and maintain consistency between the .NET platforms.
-So adding members on types that are already part of the standard are automatically considered when the standard is updated.
+So new members on types that are already part of the standard will be automatically considered when the standard is updated.

 ## As a library author, what should I do now?